CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Milk carafes are a great option for people who prefer a low maintenance and clean up process.
 Machines like the Gaggia Accademia feature milk carafes—this is a great feature because milk never passes through the machine and after steaming the milk, it runs and automatic rinse cycle to purge any milk residue.

 Machines like the JURA GIGA 6 are great for high-volume work environments where everyone’s in the break room ready to get a second go-round of cappuccinos.
 The GIGA 6 can make two milk beverages at once without any wait time.
 So if you’re looking for a machine to keep up with the high demand of your coworkers, the GIGA 6 is your best option.

-If you consider yourself a tech guru and you really love being able to elevate your home brewing experience, take a look at machines that feature Bluetooth connection and in-app operations like the JURA GIGA 6, S8, Z8 and more!
+If you consider yourself a tech guru and you really love being able to elevate your home brewing experience, take a look at machines that feature Bluetooth connection and in-app operations.
 This feature allows you to brew your favorite drinks without even having to leave your couch and you can program various settings through the app such as the amount of milk you want, the coffee strength and more.

 If you want a better cup of coffee or a latte at the push of a button, these machines are the way to go.

 So we’ll take a look at our top picks in five different categories, which are: